xXleowXx/gitlab-charts/doc/development/kind/index.md

 ```

 Access GitLab at `http://gitlab.(your host IP).nip.io`.

 NOTE: **Note:**
+In this configuration, `kind` also exposes GitLab-Shell in the cluster to port 22 locally so you can interact with repositories via SSH.

+NOTE: **Note:**
 If you need to log into the registry with `docker login`, you will need to tell Docker to [trust your insecure registry](https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry).